 Intent is not covered in the current implementation specifications.
-This section is for informational purposes, for following phases of standardization.
+This section discusses a topic for further research.

 This section gives an overview of Intent, and how it is managed.
-Intent and Policy-Based Network Management (PBNM) is already described inside the IETF (e.g., PCIM and SUPA) and in other SDOs (e.g., DMTF and TMF ZOOM).
+Intent and Policy-Based Network Management (PBNM) is already described inside the IETF (e.g., PCIM) and in other SDOs (e.g., DMTF and TMF ZOOM).